LeanneStoDomingo/recurtion/README.md

 # recurtion

-A Notion integration that adds recurring tasks
+A bot that adds recurring tasks to Notion using the official API

 Instructions can also be found [here](https://www.notion.so/Recurtion-Instructions-237146fda1174a9eb6d21e5724a668b4)